ReX-XAI/ReX/CONTRIBUTING.md

 To publish a new ReX version to PyPI, create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
 This will trigger a set of GitHub Actions workflows, which will run tests, check for version number consistency, and then publish the package to PyPI.

-When creating the release, typically the target branch should be main.
+When creating the release, typically the target branch should be `main`.
 The target branch should contain all the commits you want to be included in the new release.

 The release should be associated with a tag that has the form "vX.Y.Z" - note the "v" prefix!